MIDWEST POPULAR CULTURE ASSOCIATION/

 ARTICLE VI.
 Various committees shall be elected or appointed for specific assignments as the Executive Council deems appropriate.

 ARTICLE VII.
-The Association shall hold an annual regional convention at a time and place to be designated by the Executive Council.
-By the time of the annual business meeting the Executive Council shall have considered all applications for hosting the next convention and shall present its recommendations at said business meeting.
+The Association shall hold an annual regional convention at a time and place to be designated by the Executive Council under the recommendation of the Conference Coordinator.

 ARTICLE VIII.
-The Association shall publish a newsletter or post news on its website at such times as the Executive Council shall deem appropriate.
+The Association shall publish information on its website and other public forums at such times as the Executive Council shall deem appropriate.

 ARTICLE IX.
-A financial statement shall be issued annually by the Association in the Newsletter or on the website, and it shall be the responsibility of the Executive Secretary to provide the editor of the newsletter or website with this report.
+A financial statement shall be issued annually by the Association in the annual meeting, and it shall be the responsibility of the Executive Secretary to provide the webmaster this annual statement to be posted on the website.

 ARTICLE XI.
 The Executive Council shall create, and on an annual basis review and revise as appropriate, the job descriptions of each of the association’s offices.
 The Executive Secretary shall provide each officer with the respective job description when the officers assume their duties.